 Trump picks Sen. J.D.
 Vance as VP running mate for 2024 election

 Former President Donald Trump has chosen Sen. J.D.
 Vance of Ohio to be his vice presidential running mate this November.
-Trump announced his VP pick on social media just before he was to accept the presidential nomination at Republican National Convention in Milwaukee on Monday.
+Trump announced his VP pick on social media just before he was to accept the presidential nomination at the in Milwaukee on Monday.

 Trump wrote, "After lengthy deliberation and thought, and considering the tremendous talents of many others, I have decided that the person best suited to assume the position of Vice President of the United States is Senator J.D.
 Vance of the Great State of Ohio."